Safe shearing sheds are essential for protecting shearers, shed hands and your livelihood.

 On top of this is the mental and emotional strain of working long hours, doing hard physical work.
 This is exacerbated when working conditions are less than ideal.

-Common Safety Issues & What to Do
+4 Common Shearing Shed Safety Issues (& What You Can Do About Them)

-High noise levels.
+1. High noise levels

 While to some extent this is inevitable in the hustle and bustle of the shearing shed, there are a number of things that can be done to help combat this: